Applying for Halls

 Click on any of the questions below to reveal the answer.

-If you have reserved a room type via the online reservation system, you are guaranteed to be offered this accommodation upon successful entry to the University, providing your room bond deposit has been paid.
+If you have reserved a room type via the online Room Reservation system, you are guaranteed your chosen room type in the Hall you have selected.

-If you prefer to make accommodation preferences rather than reserve a room type, your offer will depend upon several factors:
+If you have set preferences for accommodation, your offer will depend upon several factors:

 - It is necessary for us to consider Halls as Communities.
 This requires a balance of gender, course and year in each Hall.
 Our computer allocation system is therefore set up to prevent too many students who share the same course or gender from being allocated to the same Hall.

 - Please remember there is a limited number of en-suite rooms.

 - The likelihood of being offered one of your preferences depends upon availability.